 - Screen for a possible deficiency or insufficiency if you have a risk factor that increases the likelihood of having a low level of vitamin D. A risk factor is anything that makes it more likely for a health problem to occur.

 - Diagnose a vitamin D deficiency or insufficiency if you have symptoms that suggest low levels.
 Testing may also be used to diagnose a rare vitamin D toxicity due to excess intake of vitamin D supplements.

 - Monitor your vitamin D levels if you are being treated for a previously detected deficiency.

 What does the test measure?

-Vitamin D is necessary for maintaining health.
+Vitamin D blood test at home is necessary for maintaining health.
 It helps your body absorb minerals like calcium, magnesium, and phosphorus from your diet.
 Vitamin D also helps maintain proper levels of calcium, phosphate, and parathyroid hormone in your blood.

 Vitamin D plays an important role in helping the body absorb calcium, which makes it crucial to maintaining bone health.
 Inadequate levels of vitamin D can lead to abnormal bone development, bone weakness, and pain.

 Unlike other vitamins, Vitamin D can be created in the human body.
 When your skin is exposed to direct sunlight, ultraviolet radiation converts a chemical in your skin into an active form of vitamin D. Vitamin D can also be obtained through the diet, including from fortified or vitamin-enriched foods and vitamin supplements.

 There are two major forms of Vitamin D: